Krepto-vlad/Node.js-Practice/README.md

 ## Database setup

-1. Create a database in PostgreSQL with name "NodeJSPrac".
+1. Create a database in PostgreSQL with name "articles_db" (or use your preferred name).
 2. Fill in .env with your data (**you can check .env.example**):
    DB_HOST=localhost
    DB_PORT=5432